McLP2/chatoverflow/README.md

  twitchChat.get.registerMessageHandler(msg => ...)
 ```

-**Chat Overflow** fills the gap between simple but limited services like IFTTT and own from-scratch developed applications.
+**Chat Overflow** fills the gap between simple but limited services like IFTTT and from-scratch developed applications.

 *Current development state: **Pre-Alpha***

 \* There are still missing platforms.
-This is a open-source project.
+This is an open-source project.
 You can [help](https://github.com/codeoverflow-org/chatoverflow/issues), too!

 \** The API is written in java.
-So, every JVM-compatible language is possible.
+Therefore, every JVM-compatible language is possible.
 Java, Scala, Kotlin, etc.

 ### Installation / Releases
 Head over to [releases](https://github.com/codeoverflow-org/chatoverflow/releases).

-Just download the newest zip file, make sure that java is installed and launch the framework.
+Just download the latest zip file, make sure java is installed and launch the framework.

-Note that you'll have to develop your own plugins or search for plugins online (e.g. on our [Discord Server](https://discord.gg/p2HDsme)). **Chat Overflow** is only the framework.
+Note that you'll have to develop plugins yourself or search for already made ones online (e.g. on our [Discord Server](https://discord.gg/p2HDsme)). **Chat Overflow** just provides the base.

 ### Development